 EJM: What are the current extended treatment programs in Willingway’s continuum of care?

-JW: We currently have four programs for women and four for men.
-Programs for women are Lee Street, By the Grace, The Women’s Residence, and Women’s SLE (short for “Sober Living Environment”, comparable to a 3/4 house program).
+JW: We currently have three programs for women and four for men.
+Programs for women are Lee Street, The Women’s Residence, and Women’s SLE (short for “Sober Living Environment”, comparable to a 3/4 house program).
 Programs for men include the Men’s Lodge, Louie’s House, Broad 90, and Men’s SLE.

 EJM: What is the difference between a client who is appropriate for extended treatment and one who is appropriate for inpatient-only?